cisagov/ScubaGear/PowerShell/ScubaGear/baselines/securitysuite.md

 - The creation of a custom audit log retention policy requires E5/G5 licenses or E3/G3 licenses with add-on compliance licenses.
+- To maintain logs in M365 for longer than 180 days, the user generating the logs must must have an Office 365 E5 or Microsoft 365 E5 license or a Microsoft Purview Suite (formerly known as Microsoft 365 E5 Compliance) or E5 eDiscovery and Audit add-on license.
 - Additionally, maintaining logs in the M365 environment for longer than one year requires an add-on license.
 For more information, see [Manage audit log retention policies | Microsoft Learn](https://learn.microsoft.com/en-us/purview/audit-log-retention-policies?tabs=microsoft-purview-portal#before-you-create-an-audit-log-retention-policy).
 However, this requirement can also be met by exporting the logs from M365 and storing them with your solution of choice, in which case audit log retention policies are not necessary.